-Faculty and students should contact Meredith Tarditi, associate dean of student life and international student affairs, in the main building for additional information.
+Faculty and students should contact Meredith Tarditi, associate dean of student life and international student affairs for additional information.
 Meredith can be reached at (215) 717-3165 or email@example.com.

 Mental Health Services

 There may be times when you recognize that a student needs psychological and/or psychiatric help.
 Early intervention keeps minor concerns minor and students’ academic, professional, and personal lives running smoothly.
-You are urged to seek psychological assistance for students by contacting one of Curtis’s consulting psychologists.
-All are located within easy walking distance to Curtis.
+Curtis’s consulting psychologists are all are located within easy walking distance to Curtis.
 During the year, students have opportunity to seek counseling on topics such as stress management, depression, and performance anxiety.
 For names and contact information for any of these clinicians, or to make appointments, contact Meredith Tarditi by e-mail or at (215) 717-3165.
 If a student needs to see a psychiatrist for medication or other issues, she can also provide names of referrals along with contact information.